Skip to main content

 Notice for a flexible tenancy

 A flexible tenancy is a form of secure tenancy granted for a fixed term.
-The local authority can recover possession during the fixed term of a flexible tenancy by serving a notice of seeking termination of the tenancy and recovery of possession.
-The authority can rely on the same grounds available against a periodic secure tenant.
+The landlord can recover possession during the fixed term of a flexible tenancy by serving a notice of seeking termination of the tenancy and recovery of possession.
+The landlord can rely on the same grounds available against a periodic secure tenant.

 The tenancy agreement must have a forfeiture clause or contractual break clause.[2]